 I unabashedly love Copenhagen.
 It’s a fantastic city on the water, full of diverse cuisine, friendly people, and delicious beers.
-I’ve been to Copenhagen twice, going back to back years for the Mikkeller/Copenhagen Beer Celebration.
+I’ve been to Copenhagen three times, going back to back years for the Mikkeller/Copenhagen Beer Celebration, and most recently in 2021.
 If you’re going to Copenhagen soon, here’s a list of places to wet your beak.

 This bar has served as the Capital of the Mikkeller empire to some extent.
-It’s clustered with Mikkel’s fine dining restaurant Ol & Brod as well as the new restaurant Hyggestand.
+It’s been clustered for a few years with another restaurant owned by Mikkeller next door .
 This important outlet of the Mikkeller brand is a decidedly small, and cramped environment when the bar hosts events.
 The bar exists in a sub-ground level location where you enter what would often be cellar stairs at some establishments.
 The ceiling is low which can add to the ambiance when the bar is calm, but can be a bit stress inducing during a packed event.
 This Mikkeller outpost is composed of 2 rooms, with the bigger of the two containing the bar.
 A chalk taplist is behind the bar, and if you seek out the bottle list, there is a fantastic collection of Mikkeller one-offs, collaborations, and incredible barrel aged beers.
 Some are certainly expensive, but you can’t find barrel aged Dark Lords at any price at most bars you go to, right?

 Mikkeller & Friends